Jack and Holly

-Jack and Holly is a preschool animated series from the UK that centres on two characters, Jack and Holly.
-It was launched as a freely available TV series on all IPTV platforms Limited edition DVDs were distributed to children's hospices around the UK on a NFP basis to raise funds for the excellent work and much needed resources these homes need.
+Jack and Holly is a British preschool animated series that centres on two characters, Jack and Holly.
+It was launched as a freely available TV series on all IPTV platforms Limited edition DVDs were distributed to children's hospices around the UK on a NFP basis to raise funds.

 Main characters

 Jack (voiced by Cillian Martin Wright, the son of the producer) and Holly (voiced by Emilia Shuardson-Hipkin and later by Julianne Martin) are two best friends.
 Holly is the big sister that Jack never had.
 As 'Jack' actor Cillian Martin Wright puts it, "Holly is always there to take Jack and viewers by the hand and lead them through life's moral maze with advice and guidance."